lasconic/finary_uapi/README.md

 ## Quick start

-1. Install requirements. `pip install -r requirements.txt`.
+1. Install requirements. `pip install finary_uapi`.
 2. Copy paste the `credentials.json.tpl` file to `credentials.json` and file your username and password.
 3. Run `python -m finary_uapi signin`
 4. You are good to go and can explore the API.
 Run `python -m finary_uapi` for available commands.